Dr. Stephanie Panier

 The accurate replication and transmission of genetic material is of fundamental importance for cellular homeostasis and organism viability.
 Yet, cells are continually exposed to environmental and endogenous genotoxic agents that threaten DNA integrity.
 To protect their genomic stability, cells mount a complex network of DNA damage response pathways that activate cell cycle checkpoints, coordinate DNA repair, regulate gene expression and, if necessary, induce cell death.
 DNA damage signaling and repair is a powerful barrier to tumorigenesis, and defects in these pathways promote cell proliferation and genomic instability in premalignant lesions.
 Critically, genomic instability is also a driver of many aspects of cellular ageing and has been linked to the onset of age-associated diseases such as neurodegeneration and, of course, also cancer.

 Our lab seeks to understand how cells detect, signal and repair DNA damage to protect genomic stability.
-We are particularly interested in identifying and characterizing new regulators of the DNA damage response.
-Potential PhD projects will revolve around one of the following two aims:
+Our lab focuses on the responses to diverse types of DNA lesions including bulky lesions, DNA double-strand breaks and replicative stress.
+In addition, we investigate how the DNA damage response intersects with the cellular pathways that maintain telomeric integrity.
+Potential PhD projects will revolve around one of the following two topics: